cnsuhao/engine1/docs/Markdown/MainPage.md

 ## Programmatics

-The Kitware Physiology Engine is a fork of the BioGears project began at Applied Research Associates, Inc. with oversight from the Telemedicine and Advanced Technology Research Center (TATRC) under award W81XWH-13-2-0068.

-Both the BioGears and Kitware Physiology Engines are released under this @ref License.
+The Kitware Physiology Engines are released under this @ref License.

 There are @ref published papers and abstracts on several systems and clinical scenarios.

 - - -

-## Updates Since Forking
+## Updates

 The latest deployment includes the following notable updates:
 - Fixed multiplatform compiling bugs
 - Moved from an in-source to out-of-source build
   - src tree is treated as read only
   - See a description <a href="https://cmake.org/Wiki/CMake_FAQ#What_is_an_.22out-of-source.22_build.3F">here</a>
 - Full CMake Builds
   - Replaced all ant and scripts (.sh and .bat) with CMake
     - Improves build support across all target platforms (requested by AMM)
-		- Will enable other future features
+      - Currently supporting Windows, Mac, UNIX (including aarch64) devices
+    - More multi-platform/compiler compliance
+      - Currently supporting MSVC (2015+), GCC (4.8.1+), and Clang (3.3+)
+      - Supports the Ninja build system
   - Created a superbuild
     - Build scripts will download and build all dependent 3rd party libraries - removes the libs from source pool
     - Turnkey build process
 - Converted reporting from emailing to write html reports to the test directory
   - Removes SMTP server requirement
   - Will help with external automated testing
 - Removed verification data set (very large) from source repository

 (Interested in a previous @ref version?)